CrowdStrike/falconpy/SUPPORT.md

 # Support
 FalconPy is an open source project, not a formal CrowdStrike product, to assist developers implement CrowdStrike's APIs within their applications.
 As such it carries no formal support, expressed or implied.

-:fire: **Is something not working as expected?** :fire:<br/>
+## Bug Reporting
-GitHub Issues are used to report bugs.
+GitHub Issues are used to report bugs. 🐛

 Submit a ticket here:
 [https://github.com/CrowdStrike/falconpy/issues/new/choose](https://github.com/CrowdStrike/falconpy/issues/new/choose)

 [![GitHub issues](https://img.shields.io/github/issues-raw/crowdstrike/falconpy?logo=github)](https://github.com/CrowdStrike/falconpy/issues?q=is%3Aopen+is%3Aissue)